 Until recently, all the routes going from to the Farafra Oasis, or from Al Bahareya or Al Dakhla, were not paved and travelers used to suffer a lot to reach this unique oasis.

 The capital and the most important town in the Farafra Oasis is the city of Qaser Farafra.
-This is the most ancient part in the Farafra Oasis and in the 19th century, Qaser Farafra was the only inhibited city in the Western Desert with a population of only 200 people.
+This is the most ancient part in the Farafra Oasis and in the 19th century, Qaser Farafra was the only inhabited city in the Western Desert with a population of only 200 people.

 Many tourists choose Farafra today as it started being famous worldwide for its quietness and warm weather.
 People from the United States and from Europe come to the Oasis to escape the cold weather in their homeland.
 They also visit the Farafra to enjoy the wonders of the Western Desert.

 Due to its geographical location and geological formation, the Farafra Oasis enjoys having a number of natural water wells.
 There are more than 100 wells spread all over the lands of the Farafra.
-Most of these wells are used in aggregation of the cultivated land in the oasis.
+Most of these wells are used in the aggregation of the cultivated land in the oasis.

-Bir Sitta, (well number 6 in Arabic), Bir Sab'a (well number 7), and Bir Ithnian wa ishrin (well number#22) are the most important wells in the Farafra Oasis.
+Bir Sitta, (well number 6 in Arabic), Bir Sab'a (well number 7), and Bir Athnain wa ishrin (well number#22) are the most important wells in the Farafra Oasis.
 Because of their warm temperature and the slight percentage of Sulfurous in their water, these wells very favorable for swimming and relaxation.

-There is also a huge lake and a well with the name of Abu Nus located 15 kilometers to the north of the Farafra oasis.
+There is also a huge lake and a well with the name of Abu Nus located 15 kilometers to the north of the Farafra Oasis.
 This area has also become a major touristic attraction as well.